The absorption coefficient at the

 radiative transitions, which can cause departures from LTE.
 Thus the

-assumption of LTE is best for transitions in HII regions
+assumption of LTE is best for transitions with large $n$ (hence low

-departure coefficient, $b_{\rm n}$ defined as the ratio of the
+departure coefficient $b_{\rm n}$ defined as the ratio of the

 actual population in the $n$th level to the theoretically expected